sonata-project/SonataAdminBundle/CONTRIBUTING.md

   * Check the [project documentation available online](https://sonata-project.org/bundles/)

-Then, if it appears that it’s a real bug, you may report it using Github by following these 3 points:
+Then, if it appears that it's a real bug, you may report it using Github by following these 3 points:

   * Check if the bug is not already reported!
   * A clear title to resume the issue
   * A description of the workflow needed to reproduce the bug,

-> _NOTE:_ Don’t hesitate giving as much information as you can (OS, PHP version extensions …)
+> _NOTE:_ Don't hesitate giving as much information as you can (OS, PHP version extensions...)

 ## Pull requests